 Many companies are adding a Learning eXperience Platform (LXP) to their suite of e-learning tools.
 But where do you get relevant content to fill it?
-We’ll give you a few pointers to how you can find meaningful and effective learning content for your new LXP.
+We’ll give you a few pointers on how you can find meaningful and effective learning content for your new LXP.

-An LXP is a platform on which users can find e-learning that is relevant to them.
+A Learning Experience Platform (or LXP) is a platform on which users can find e-learning that is relevant to them.
 It’s social, personalized, and puts the learner in charge.
 Learners determine what content to consume and when.
 This is a bottom-up way of organizing learning.

 LXPs and Learning Management Systems (LMS) both contain learning content and both enable learning.
 So what sets them apart?

 An LXP is more like Netflix.
 It’s a huge platform with lots of options and lets the user decide what to learn.
-Because it has an algorithm, it learns what learners like and will constantly offer content based on learners’ preferences.
+Because it has an algorithm, it learns what learners like and will constantly offer content based on their preferences.

-Make sure you also have at least some Employee-generated content as a starting point, both curated content and created content.
-Approach a couple of employees before the launch of the LXP so you can ensure you have that starting point.
-This example content will help you with the launch but it will also trigger other employees to follow this example.
+Make sure you also have at least some Employee-generated content as a starting point – this can include both curated content and newly created content.
+Approach a few employees before you launch yourLXP so you can plan accordingly.
+This sample content will help you not only launch your LXP successfully but it will also trigger other employees to follow this example.